pillar-markup/pillar/README.md

 - 7.4.1 introduces element-based templating (templates found in a given folder are used to output one given element).

 ## Planned features
-- Up to date documentation
+- Check Seaside book conversion bug
+- Check support for math
+- Use Templating for LaTeX
 - Remodularize packaging to be able to use Pillar inside Pharo for class/package comments.
 - Integration with Citezen
-- Introduce a markdown brand (to be able to do full roundtrip pillar <-> markdown <-> pillar).
-It will not cover every features of markdown and it will cover pillar core features: environment, extensible tags.
 - Better templates for Web
-- More components (blog)
+- More components - Simple blog
-- Reinitiate a small version of Pier to get live support
+-